-With 56 novels, 11 short story collections, five books of nonfiction, seven novellas, and 10 that defy easy categorization, Stephen King is a literary madman, as well as an insanely-quotable storyteller.
+With well over 50 novels, multiple novellas, short story collections, and works of nonfiction, plus a handful of other releases that defy easy categorization (among them, a libretto for a Southern Gothic musical), Stephen King is a literary madman and an insanely-quotable storyteller.
 His books have sold over 350 million copies since he first published Carrie in 1974.
 What primordial evil inspires this twisted genius?

-This one is particularly timely, as the remake of IT has just surpassed The Exorcist in earnings to set a new box office record for horror movies.
+This one is particularly timely, given the monster success of 2017's IT —which surpassed The Exorcist in earnings and set a new box office record for horror movies—and the impending release of IT: Chapter Two in September 2019.
 But if the flood of theatergoers and critical praise isn’t enough to convince you there’s something frightfully special about this King story, the timeless plot certainly will.

 The 1986 award-winning novel about a killer clown follows seven kids who are terrorized by a creature preying on the fears of residents in the small town of Derry, Maine.
 A group of seven kids, all of whom claim they’ve had a terrifying run-in with the unknown entity they call “IT,” attempt to figure out what it is and put a stop to its reign of terror.
 But what is it, exactly, about Pennywise that makes him so freaking horrifying?
 Well, aside from the whole creepy clown aspect, there’s the fact that Pennywise is the literal embodiment of evil, feeding on the fears (and lives) of children.
 It doesn’t get much scarier than that.